Home New South Wales Sydney 48 hours in Sydney: What to do?

 In the CBD, you will find several shopping malls and stores lining the streets – it is the main shopping district as well as being the business district.
 Among them are Pitt Street Mall, Town Hall or Queen Victoria Galeries and World Square if you fancy having a browse.

-You can also discover Sydney for free with a guide; don’t hesitate to join one of the FREE TOURS (every day at 10.30am and 2.30pm, starting from Town Hall next to the Ancre sculpture).
-Local guides with green t-shirts walk you around the city and tell you about history and anecdotes while pointing out the most famous sights such as the Harbour Bridge, The Rocks, Hyde Park and many more…
+You can also discover Sydney for free with a guide by joining one of the FREE TOURS (every day at 10.30am and 2.30pm, starting from Town Hall next to the Ancre sculpture).
+Local guides with green t-shirts walk you around the city and tell you about history and anecdotes while pointing out the most famous sights such as the Harbour Bridge, The Rocks, Hyde Park, etc.

 There are also the classic tourist Hop On Hop Off buses, offering 2 tours with 35 stops for approximately $50.
 You can choose between Sydney and the Bondi tour.
 From those 2 levels buses you can see the city from above and stop whenever you want to (starting point at Central Station for Bondi Tour and Alfred Street for Sydney Tour).